 Individual business in these sectors must still maintain social distancing and other public health protocols.
 The Government of Nova Scotia has created an online tool to assist businesses and non-profits clarify if they may remain open and how they can comply with public health orders and safety requirements.

-On May 1, 2020 the Government of Nova Scotia lifted some public health restrictions.
-The province will be taking gradual approach to lifting restrictions based on public health information.
-For more information regarding Nova Scotia’s initial steps, see our article “Most Provinces Announce Strategies to Reopen Economy”, here.
+On May 27, 2020 the Government of Nova Scotia announced that most businesses required to close under the public health order can reopen effective June 5, 2020.
+For more information regarding Nova Scotia’s plan to reopen, see our article “Most Provinces Announce Strategies to Reopen Economy”, here.

 The Government of Nova Scotia has put in place various support programs and measures for businesses and individuals: